A mum has praised staff at Hull Women and Children’s Hospital after the birth of her second baby turned into a life-threatening emergency.

 Louise had the couple’s first child Annabelle by emergency caesarean section five years earlier and required a second emergency section when Robbie was born in August.
 Complications during surgery meant that Louise had to spend longer in hospital than either of them had anticipated.

-Kevin was able to stay by Louise’s bedside to help his wife look after Robbie after Hull and East Yorkshire Hospitals NHS Trust introduced a new initiative earlier this year to enable partners to stay overnight.
+Kevin was able to stay by Louise’s bedside to help his wife look after Robbie after Hull University Teaching Hospitals NHS Trust introduced a new initiative earlier this year to enable partners to stay overnight.

 “I ended up being there for almost a week and I was lucky because Kevin could stay with me,” Louise said.